-The Market is a beehive!
+The San Miguel Market is a beehive!

 It’s a bit daunting at first because it’s a beehive of people wanting to buy something to eat, and those who just want to take photos.
 Then, when you do buy something, there’s the challenge of where you stand to eat it.
 There are a few long tables in the centre where you can whittle your way in.
 You can also just stand around eating in the open, linger over by the window railing where you can set your beverage or small plate down, or you simply go outside with your bounty.
 As stereotypes dictate, the Spanish still eat late, so you won’t starve if you have the late-night munchies.
 The market is open until 2a on weekends, otherwise it’s 12a.

-Head to one of Madrid’s green spaces
+Head to one of Madrid’s beautiful parks

 With our bellies full and a bit of a Sangria buzz, we got back on the bus to head to the expansive parks.
 There we found the Real Jardin Botanico, or the Botanical Gardens, which is a great stop for horticulture enthusiasts.
 The garden was founded in 1755 and now contains more than 30,000 plants and 1,500 trees across 8-hectares.
 It’s only $5, so not a break-the-bank experience.
 It’s right next to the Prado Museum, which is Madrid’s National Art Gallery.
 This 200-year-old museum is considered one of the greatest museums in the world, and is one of the most visited sites worldwide.
 Admission is @ $18.